Particular/docs.particular.net/nservicebus/security/property-encryption.md

 Each key needs an unique key ID (`KeyIdentifier`).
 The key ID is communicated in the message header and allows the receiving endpoint to use the correct decryption key.

+> [!NOTE]
-NOTE: If a key ID is not set then no messages with encrypted properties can be sent.
+> If a key ID is not set then no messages with encrypted properties can be sent.
 When NServiceBus receives a message without a key ID header, it will attempt decryption using all keys in the configuration.
 If all decryption attempts fail, the message will be moved to the error queue.

 #### Troubleshooting